MajesticalMelon/SpotTheCat/README.md

 ### Borrowed Code

-The ParseBody and LoadFile functions have been borrowed from the homework assignments and are used to help with posting data and loading media files respectively.
-Both can be found in src/helpers.js.
+The ParseBody function has been directly copied from the homeworks and is found in src/helpers.js.
+The general setup of src/server.js as well as the routes in src/routes/ have aslso been borrowed from/heavily inspired by the homework assignments.

 ## Endpoints